und-dream-lab/dream-lab-kit-app-template/README.md

-# Omniverse Kit App Template
+# University Of North Dakota Omniverse Kit App Template

 <p align="center">
   <img src="readme-assets/kit_app_template_banner.png" width=100% />
 </p>

 ## :memo: Feature Branch Information
+**This repository is a fork of the Omniverse Kit App Template, tailored to meet the specific requirements and naming conventions of the University of North Dakota.**

+**This fork is managed by the DREAM Lab at the University of North Dakota.**

-**This repository is based on a Feature Branch of the Omniverse Kit SDK.** Feature Branches are regularly updated and best suited for testing and prototyping.
+**The repository is based on a Feature Branch of the Omniverse Kit SDK.** Feature Branches are regularly updated and best suited for testing and prototyping.
 For stable, production-oriented development, please use the [Production Branch of the Kit SDK on NVIDIA GPU Cloud (NGC)](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/omniverse/collections/production_branch_december_2024).

 [Omniverse Release Information](https://docs.omniverse.nvidia.com/dev-overview/latest/omniverse-releases.html#)

 ## Overview

-Welcome to `kit-app-template`, a toolkit designed for developers interested in GPU-accelerated application development within the NVIDIA Omniverse ecosystem.
+Welcome to `dream-lab-kit-app-template`, a toolkit designed for developers interested in GPU-accelerated application development within the NVIDIA Omniverse ecosystem.
 This repository offers streamlined tools and templates to simplify creating high-performance, OpenUSD-based desktop or cloud streaming applications using the Omniverse Kit SDK.
+It has been customized to align with the University of North Dakota's development standards and requirements.

 ### About Omniverse Kit SDK